Replayboys/rpb-ocio/README.md

 │   │   └── showgrade_hdr.cube
 │   ├── ACES2/
 │   ├── ARRI/
+│   │   ├── alf2/
+│   │   └── reveal/
+│   ├── khronos/
+│   ├── replayboys/
-│   └── ...
+│   └── shotluts/
 └── README.md
 ```

+## 📝 License

+This configuration is provided as-is , development only

 ## 🤝 Contributing

-Feel free to submit issues and enhancement requests!
+Contributions are welcome!
+Please feel free to submit a Pull Request.

-## 📜 License

-This configuration is provided as-is for production use.
-Please respect the original authors' work and modifications.

 ## 👏 Credits

 - Original configuration by Finn Jaeger @ Replayboys
+- Help with OCIO 2.0 by Doug Walker @ Autodesk
 - ARRI transforms by ARRI
 - ACES transforms by AMPAS
 - Additional contributions by the OCIO community